femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 [Genesis Chapter 1 verse 7](https://www.biblegateway.com/passage/?search=Genesis1:7&version=NLT)

-It is of utmost importance to remind ourselves daily that God created us in his own likeness to represent him on earth.
+It is of utmost importance to remind ourselves daily that God created us in His own Likeness to represent Him on earth.
 Our awareness and understanding of our identity in God is a testament of God’s unending love for us.

 ### GOD LOVES ME UNCONDITIONALLY